Menkes disease is an inherited disorder in which the body has a problem absorbing copper. The disease affects development, both mental and physical.

 - National Organization for Rare Disorders -- rarediseases.org/rare-diseases/menkes-disease/

 - NIH Genetic and Rare Diseases Information Center -- rarediseases.info.nih.gov/diseases/1521/menkes-disease

 Most children with this disease die within the first few years of life.

 Talk to your health care provider if you have a family history of Menkes syndrome and you plan to have children.
 A baby with this condition will often show symptoms early in infancy.

 See a genetic counselor if you want to have children and you have a family history of Menkes syndrome.
-Maternal relatives (relatives on the mother's side of the family) of a boy with this syndrome should be seen by a geneticist to find out if they are carriers.
+Maternal relatives (relatives on the mother's side of the family) of a boy with this syndrome could be seen by a geneticist to find out if they are carriers.

 Review Date 5/2/2021

-Updated by: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
-Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Anna C. Edens Hurst, MD, MS, Associate Professor in Medical Genetics, The University of Alabama at Birmingham, Birmingham, AL. Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.